Alcohol and Kidneys

 More than two drinks a day can increase your chance of developing high blood pressure.
 In addition, drinking alcohol in these amounts is a risk factor for developing a sign of kidney disease protein in the urine (albuminuria).

 By promoting liver disease, chronic drinking adds to the kidney’s job.
 The blood flow rate to the kidneys is usually kept at a certain level so that the kidney can filter the blood well.
 Established liver disease impairs this critical balancing act.
-Most patients in the United States diagnosed with both liver disease and associated kidney dysfunction are alcohol dependent.
+Most patients in the United States diagnosed with liver disease, and associated kidney dysfunction are alcohol-dependent.

 How Much Alcohol is Too Much?

 It’s best to first check with your renal dietitian or nephrologist to find out if alcohol is safe for you.
-If you’re able to drink alcohol safely, your healthcare team will advise you on the types and amounts that are right for you.
+If you can drink alcohol safely, your healthcare team will advise you on the types and amounts that are right for you.
+Once alcohol is taken excessively, kidney stones alcoholism may result from it.

 Alcohol has no nutritional benefit, but it does have calories that can add up quickly.
 Take this into consideration when planning your daily menus.
-Some medicines, both prescription and over-the-counter, may interact with alcohol. and cause the medicines not to work properly.
+Some medicines, both prescription and over-the-counter, may interact with alcohol. and cause the medication not to work correctly.

-There are other medicines that may cause your blood alcohol level to rise.
-Check drug labels and ask your pharmacist or doctor to review your medications to make sure alcohol will not be harmful to your medication.
+Other medicines may cause your blood alcohol level to rise.
+Check drug labels and ask your pharmacist or doctor to review your medications to make sure alcohol will not be harmful to your prescription.
+Does Alcohol Help With Kidney Stones?
+Read more to find out.

 Safe Levels of Drinking